-Impact is the demonstrable contribution that excellent research makes to society and the economy – communities beyond academia.
+Impact is the demonstrable contribution that excellent research makes to society and the economy – to communities beyond academia.

 It must represent an evidenced, measurable effect, change or benefit: